Antti Aalto (ski jumper)

 Antti Aalto (born 2 April 1995) is a Finnish ski jumper.
 He competed in two events at the 2018 Winter Olympics.
-His best ever result in a World Cup competition is seventh which he reached in Wisła 2018.
+His best ever result in a World Cup competition is third which he reached in Oslo in 2026.

 Ski jumping career

 Aalto was seventh in the Qualification at the season opener in Wisla.
 He finished 9th together with the Finnish team in the team competition.
 On the following day, Aalto was sitting in fifth place after the first round.
 He lost two positions in the final round, meaning he finished seventh, which was his best ever World Cup result.

 In the 2024/25 season he had two 11th place finishes one in Ruka and other in Lahti, and also he managed to set a new personal best in Planica.